bootlin/training-materials/slides/security-hw-sec-barriers/security-hw-sec-barriers.typ

 === System Calls (2/2)
 <system-calls-22>

--The kernel holds a table of function pointers which matches these identifiers and will invoke the correct handler after checking the validity of the syscall.
+- The kernel holds a table of function pointers which matches these identifiers and will invoke the correct handler after checking the validity of the syscall.

 - System call parameters are passed via registers (up to 6).

-- When executing this instruction the CPU will change its execution state and switch to the kernel mode.
+- When executing this instruction the CPU will change its execution state and switch to kernel mode.

 - Each architecture uses a specific hardware mechanism (#manpage("syscall", "2"))